Anthony Bourdain Found Dead at 61 From Apparent Suicide

 “His love of great adventure, new friends, fine food and drink and the remarkable stories of the world made him a unique storyteller,” the statement added.
 “His talents never ceased to amaze us and we will miss him very much.
 Our thoughts and prayers are with his daughter and family at this incredibly difficult time.”

+The New York City-born chef is survived by his daughter, 11-year-old Ariane.
+Bourdain separated from her mother, Ottavia Bourdain, in 2016 after nine years of marriage.
+“We love each other.
+We respect the decisions the other has made.
+And we’ll always consider ourselves a family,” she said in a statement.

+Bourdain had been in a relationship with Italian actress and director Asia Argento, who was one of the first women to accuse Harvey Weinstein of sexual assault.
+He had actively been supporting Argento and the #MeToo movement.
+After Argento made a scathing speech about Weinstein at the Cannes Film Festival in May, Bourdain told IndieWire he was “so proud of her.”
+“I am honored to know someone who has the strength and fearlessness to do something like that,” he added.

-Bourdain, who has one daughter, visited roughly 120 countries over the years, exploring various cultures and cuisines.
+Bourdain visited roughly 120 countries over the years, exploring various cultures and cuisines.
 His CNN show, Parts Unknown, received five Emmy Awards as well as a 2013 Peabody Award.

 He also wrote about his travels and culinary adventures in his 2000 memoir, Kitchen Confidential: Adventures in the Culinary Underbelly, which was a New York Times bestseller.